Reflection / Vibroseis

 This multi-method approach grants the optimization of borehole locations, therefore reducing costs.

-Regional geological recognition for the implementation of a urban geothermal concept
+Deep and shallow geological recognition for the implementation of a urban geothermal concept